codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

     %}

-CI/CD Hybrid  installation strikes the perfect balance between security, flexibility, and ease of use.
+Hybrid Runner installation strikes the perfect balance between security, flexibility, and ease of use.
 Codefresh still does the heavy lifting for maintaining most of the platform parts.
-The sensitive data (such as source code and internal services) never leave the premises of the customers.
+Sensitive data such as source code and internal services never leave customer premises.

-With Hybrid CI/CD installation, Codefresh can easily connect to internal [secure services]({{site.baseurl}}/docs/reference/behind-the-firewall/#using-secure-services-in-your-pipelines) that have no public presence.
+Codefresh can easily connect to internal [secure services]({{site.baseurl}}/docs/reference/behind-the-firewall/#using-secure-services-in-your-pipelines) that have no public presence.
-The UI part is still compliant with Soc2.
+The UI is still compliant with Soc2.

-Here are the security implications of CI/CD Hybrid installation:
+The table lists the security implications of Hybrid Runner installation.

 {: .table .table-bordered .table-hover}
 | Company Asset          | Flow/Storage of data                 | Comments                  |